PyAOS/pyaos.github.io/README.md

 on the National Computational Infrastructure in Canberra, most people in the PyAOS community don't have access to that facility.
 In other words, this package isn't for a general audience.
+* The [GeoPandas](https://geopandas.org/) package: While this is a great package for working with geospatial vector data, it is of interest to the much broader field of geospatial data science.
+In other words, it isn't unique (or even predominantly used by) the PyAOS community.

 If you're unsure whether a particular Python package or training resource is within scope, feel free to [open an issue](https://github.com/PyAOS/pyaos.github.io/issues)